Checks may not be used as often as they were in the past, but they are still a useful financial tool for most people to have.

 • Choosing a reputable seller.
 It can be a good idea to vet any company you are considering buying checks from by taking a look at their Better Business Bureau ratings and reviews.

 • Considering security features.
 Some check printing companies offer enhanced security features, including watermarks, hard-to-copy microprint, hologram foil, and thermochromic ink (ink that disappears with heat).
-These features can add to the cost of your checks, but can make your check payments even more secure.
+These features can add to the cost of your checks, but they can make your check payments even more secure.

 Ready for a Better Banking Experience?